bluepylons/Open-Switch-Curve-Meter/Gen 2 Design/README.md

 ## T-slotted extrusions and hardware

 I use Misumi 80/20-style extrusions, though tther brands of 20mm 80/20-style T-slotted extrusions likely work.
 The extrusions are tapped M5x0.8 on each end (Misumi will do this for you; the part number specifies it).
+However, if you have the tools you can tap it yourself to save money; you can order HFS5-2020-132 if you want to tap it yourself.

 Note that nuts for other 2020 (such as McMaster or actual 80/20(R) hardware) are often incompatible as the slot opening on Misumi extrusions is a bit smaller.
 Be aware of this if ordering fasteners.

 | Misumi Part Number       | Description | Quantity |
 | ------------------------ | ----------- | -------- |